-Colton High School has consistently been among the top two feeder high schools for SBVC, accounting for 134 first-time students in fall 2014.
-San Gorgonio High School was a top two feeder high school from fall 2010 to fall 2013, however dropped to the fifth ranked feeder high school in fall 2014.
+Colton High School has consistently been among to top 2 feeder high schools for SBVC, accounting for 134 first-time students in fall 2014.
+San Gorgonio High School was a top 2 feeder high school from fall 2010 to fall 2013, however dropped to the 5th ranked feeder high school in fall 2014.
 The College enrolls a high number of students who are home schooled.
-In fall 2014, 100 first-time college students at SBVC reported that they were home schooled (ranked third amongst feeder high schools).
+In fall 2014, 100 first-time college students at SBVC reported that they were home schooled (ranked 3rd amongst feeder high schools).